Ipuch/spartacus-shoulder-kinematic-dataset/README.md

 - Wu et al. 2005 :
   - SC, Most ventral point on the sternoclavicular joint
   - AC, Most dorsal point on the acromioclavicular joint (shared with the scapula)
+- Other:
+  - Point of intersection between the mesh model and the Zc axis (Sahara et al. 2006)

 #### Scapula:
 - Wu et al. 2005 :